csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - **rashomon ratio** - ratio of the volume of the set of accurate models to the volume of the hypothesis space
     - can use this to perform model selection over different hypothesis spaces using empirical risk v. rashomon ratio (*rashomon curve*)
 - [Underspecification Presents Challenges for Credibility in Modern Machine Learning](https://arxiv.org/pdf/2011.03395.pdf) (D’Amour et al. 2020)
+  - different models can achieve the same validation accuracy but perform differently wrt different data perturbations
   - shortcuts = spurious correlations cause failure because of ambiguity in the data
   - *stress tests* probe a broader set of requirements
     - ex. subgroup analyses, domain shift, contrastive evaluations (looking at transformations of an individual example, such as counterfactual notions of fairness)